Design and facilitation of maker culture training for municipal staff

 • We received overwhelmingly positive feedback from the 40 staff trained.
 They particularly appreciated the fun, hands-on activity as well being gifted the printed booklet as a job aide and souvenir of their training.

 • The training led to several deeper consultations, conversations, and collaboration opportunities.
-It was another confirmation that providing training materials as open resources was generative on many levels: for learners, for creators, for mission, and for future collaborations.
+It was another confirmation that providing training materials as open resources was generative for learners, for creators, for the organization, and seeded new collaborations.